 Rental agreements or leasehold agreements are not very common with the lower-end property.
 New property laws in Thailand had been brought in during May 2018 with regards to rental agreements and removing some of the grey areas when it came to renting a condo.
 Most foreigners tend to rent before they buy a condo in an area.
 Buying property in Thailand can become complicated and renting a condo is what most expatriates in Thailand do.

-The new laws that have been brought in this year states that you can only be asked for one month’s rent as a security deposit.
+The new laws that have been brought in this year state that you can only be asked for one month’s rent as a security deposit.
 This has been a bit of a grey area for years with some landlords wanting a 6-month deposit.
-By law you can now only be asked for 1-month rental deposit.
+By law, you can now only be asked for a 1-month rental deposit.
 Tenants may also now break a contract on condition that they have given the landlord 30 days’ written notice.

 One big contention for years has also been covered by the new law being that the landlord may not add additional charges to the utility bill.
 The utility bills especially electricity bills have been exploited by landlords for years causing conflict in the rental market.
 Landlords are also not allowed to lock you out when in default so you cannot access your goods left in the apartment or condo.
 They also cannot make a surprise inspection when they want and now have to give prior notice of an inspection.

 Renewing a rental contract has also had it problems where landlords had asked for a fee to renew the contract and this has also been disallowed in the new rental agreement laws.
 If you have left the apartment or condo the landlord is now also by law compelled to return your security deposit within 7 days after leaving.
 Most people tend to live out their last month on the security deposit but those who don’t will need to get their money back within a week.

 The new laws cover residential property, including houses, condominium units, and apartments.